The first vehicle that became the Jeep brand was the 1941 Willys MB, a military vehicle available to the public in 1945.

 Jeep’s current lineup consists of vehicles all in the SUV or crossover class.
 These designs gain popularity with active families who don’t feel a minivan fits their lifestyle.
 At the same time, most Jeep families aren’t so young that the insurance pitfalls of those under 25 remain.
 Many insurability factors combine to make Jeep models affordable across the board.

 Jeep Model Factors that Increase Auto Insurance Costs

-As a pioneer in four wheel and all wheel drive vehicles, the complexity of drive trains in Jeep models could contribute to rising repair costs after insurance claims.
+As a pioneer in four-wheel and all-wheel-drive vehicles, the complexity of drive trains in Jeep models could contribute to rising repair costs after insurance claims.
 It’s difficult to draw conclusions from IBC data since various models and model years appear all over the board in terms of repair costs.
-For example, a Wrangler model from one year may cost less in collision claims, while the next model year exceeds average.
+For example, a Wrangler model from one year may cost less in collision claims, while the next model year exceeds the average.
 Subsequent years could fall in the average range.
 This is the non-pattern that most Jeep models demonstrate for collision claims.
-Roughly, 1/3 of all models fall into low, average and high claims costs.
+Roughly, 1/3 of all models fall into low, average, and high claims costs.